sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

 Debugging methods depended on the individual group member.
-While writing the model, no serious bugs occured that required the professional debugger, as they were simply resolved with a walkthrough of the code.
+While writing the model, no serious bugs occurred that required the professional debugger, as they were simply resolved with a walkthrough of the code (ensuring that the math and configuration options was configured as intended).
+In this project we chose not to focus on further model optimizations beyond the basics, as we would rather focus on other aspects.
+As such, profiling was not attempted.This does not mean that we expect the code to be perfect at all, but for our purposes and especially through the use of a gpu, it was fast enough.

 ## Working in the cloud